nim-lang/Nim/doc/manual.md

   include fileA, fileB, fileC
   ```

-The `include` statement can be used outside of the top level, as such:
+The `include` statement can be used outside the top level, as such:

   ```nim
   # Module A